StudyFrenchSpanish

 Which language can you learn with Duolingo?

-Contextually, beating up almost all the online language learning programs in the current market trend, Duolingo sets to deliver 98 courses that teach 39 different languages.
+Contextually, beating up almost all the online language learning programs in the current market trend, Duolingo sets out to deliver 98 courses that teach 39 different languages.

 The platform covers nearly all widespread languages, including but not limited to English, French, Russian, Spanish, Hindi, German, Chinese, Korean, and Japanese.

-Whether you’re looking for less spoken like Danish, Catalan or Irish or one of the endangered languages such as Hawaiian, Yiddish, and Navajo, Duolingo has it all in the palm of your hand.
+Whether you’re looking for less spoken like Danish, Catalan, or Irish or one of the endangered languages such as Hawaiian, Yiddish, and Navajo, Duolingo has it all in the palm of your hand.

 Well, you can learn High Valyrian and Klingon too.
 Plus, they also offer Esperanto — an artificial language.
 The probabilities are endless!